Lighthouses of Nigeria

 tower with lantern and gallery.
 Tower painted white with a broad red

 horizontal band below the gallery.
-A photo is at the top of this page,
+A photo is at right,

 Paul Kalu has a closeup photo,

-another good photo and a 2010 photo are available, Huelse has a historic postcard
+another good photo and a 2010 photo are available, Trabas has Capt.
+Peter's distant view, Huelse has a historic postcard

 view, and Google has a satellite

 view.
-Lagos, the colonial capital of Nigeria, is a large city
+Lagos, the largest city of Nigeria and the colonial capital, is a large city

 and major port in the southwestern corner of the country.
 Located